openvinotoolkit/openvino_tensorflow/README.md

 ## Classify an image

 Once you have installed nGraph bridge, you can use TensorFlow to train a neural network or run inference using a trained model.
-The only change required to a scipt is adding
+The only change required to a script is adding

     import ngraph_bridge